A guide to exploring Discovery Education Math Techbook in ten easy steps.

 Step 2: Select Math Techbook

 Select Math Techbook from the Curriculum Packs section of your My DE homepage.
-You can also access Math Techbook from any page using the menu in the upper left corner.
+You can also access Math Techbook from any page using the Global Nav menu in the upper left corner.

 Step 3: Navigate to Your Desired Math Techbook